-Bepanah Pyaarr’s Pearl V Puri Is Scared Of Marriage Same Way As People Get Scared Of Ghosts!
+Bepanah Pyaarr’s Pearl V Puri Is Scared Of Marriage In The Same Way As People Get Scared Of Ghosts!

 Pearl V Puri is one of the popular actors in television industry.
 The dashing actor bagged number one spot in Times Most Desirable Man Of Television.
 The actor has done five shows, almost all of which were hits!
 Currently, the actor is seen in Colors' show Bepanah Pyaarr in which he is seen paired opposite Aparna Dixit.
 Apart from his shows, the actor has been hitting headlines for his relationships with his co-actresses.
 In all the five shows, the actor was linked with his co-actresses.